edwinsanjaya/bci-finalproject/README.md

 ## Usage

-_Describe the usage of their BCI model's code._
+_This section will describe the usage of our BCI model's code, including:_
+- _Required environment and dependencies needed to run the code_
+- _Configurable options or parameters within the code._
+- _How to run the code_

 ### Environment & Dependencies

-_Explain the required environment and dependencies needed to run the code.
-Describe any configurable options or parameters within the code._

 In this project, we used the following software application: